Bora (wind): Features

-Areas hit
+Areas affected

 The area where some of the strongest bora winds occur is the Velebit mountain range in Croatia.
 This seaside mountain chain, spanning 145 km, represents a huge weather and climatic divide between the sharp continental climate of the interior, characterized by significant day/night temperature differences throughout the year, and the Adriatic coast, with a Mediterranean climate.
 The bora occurs because these two divided weather systems meet and tend to equalize over the mountain range.

 Sailing during the bora can be challenging and it requires caution, regarding readiness of both the boat and its crew.
 Short, high waves with white crests are its characteristics, making the navigation difficult.
 The small drops formed by the wind create a so-called "sea smoke" that reduces the visibility significantly.
 Experienced seamen have a proverb: "When the bora sails, you don't!"
 Sailing can be extremely dangerous for an inexperienced navigator in the Velebit Channel because the wind can start suddenly on a clear and calm day and result in major problems, frequently also affecting road traffic.

 Near the towns of Senj, Stara Novalja, Karlobag and the southern portal of the Sveti Rok Tunnel in Croatia, it can reach speeds of up to 220 km/h.
 On 21 December 1998 the speed of a gust on the Maslenica Bridge (north of Zadar) was measured at a record speed of 69 m/s or 248 km/h.
 Wind shields were installed on that part of the highway.
 During 22 to 25 December 2003 on A1 highway near Sveti Rok Tunnel a reading measured the speed of 304 km/h, but this is not considered an official record because the instruments were not calibrated for such speed.